macmillanpublishers/Word-template/docs/dev/development+workflow.md

 $ git merge --no-ff develop
 ```

-* You will likely get merge conflicts here.
+* You may get merge conflicts here.
 Resolve them following the instructions listed below.
 * Change the variable *downloadBranch* in the `AutoExec` and `Document_Open` procedures in each template to `releases`.
 * Export All Modules, and commit and push the changes.
 * Test all of your macros on PC and Mac to make sure they are still working.